The Dark Remains: Influence of McIlvanney's Laidlaw novels

-Rankin himself said that It's doubtful I would be a crime writer without the influence of McIlvanney's Laidlaw.The Dark Remains is said to be Laidlaw’s first case, but this is not true (although The Dark Remains is set before the first three Laidlaw novels).
+Rankin himself said, "It's doubtful I would be a crime writer without the influence of McIlvanney's Laidlaw."

+The Dark Remains is said to be Laidlaw’s first case, but this is not true (although The Dark Remains is set before the first three Laidlaw novels).
+Kirkus Reviews called it: "as deeply satisfying as the final lines of a prayer."